-When your baby is born, the umbilical cord is cut and there is a stump left.
+When your baby is born the umbilical cord is cut and there is a stump left.
 The stump should dry and fall off by the time your baby is 5 to 15 days old.
 Keep the stump clean with gauze and water only.
-Sponge bathe the rest of your baby as well.
-Do not put him or her in a tub of water until the stump has fallen off.
+Sponge bathe the rest of your baby, as well.
+Do not put your baby in a tub of water until the stump has fallen off.

-Let the cord fall off naturally.
+Let the stump fall off naturally.
 Do not try to pull it off, even if it is only hanging on by a thread.

 Watch the umbilical cord stump for infection.
-This does not occur often, but if it gets infected, it can spread quickly.
+This does not occur often.
+But if it does, the infection can spread quickly.

-Signs of a local infection at the stump are:
+Signs of a local infection at the stump include:

-Redness, swelling, tenderness of the skin around the cord
+Redness, swelling, or tenderness of the skin around the stump

 Be aware of signs of a more serious infection.
-Contact your health care provider immediately if your baby has:
+Contact your baby's doctor immediately if your baby has:

 Floppy, poor muscle tone

-If the cord stump is pulled off too soon, it could start actively bleeding.
-Every time you wipe away a drop of blood, another drop appears.
-If the cord continues to bleed, call your baby's health care provider immediately.
+If the cord stump is pulled off too soon, it could start actively bleeding, meaning every time you wipe away a drop of blood, another drop appears.
+If the cord stump continues to bleed, call your baby's doctor immediately.

-Sometimes instead of completely drying, the cord will form pink scar tissue, called a granuloma.
-This granuloma drains a light-yellowish fluid.
+Sometimes, instead of completely drying, the cord will form pink scar tissue called a granuloma.
+The granuloma drains a light-yellowish fluid.
 This will usually go away in about a week.
-If it does not, call your baby's health care provider.
+If it does not, call your baby's doctor.

-If your baby's stump has not fallen off in 4 weeks, there may be a problem with the baby's anatomy or immune system.
-Call your health care provider.
+If your baby's stump has not fallen off in 4 weeks, call you baby's doctor.
+There may be a problem with the baby's anatomy or immune system.

 Neil K. Kaneshiro, MD, MHA, Clinical Assistant Professor of Pediatrics, University of Washington School of Medicine.
 Also reviewed by David Zieve, MD, MHA, Bethanne Black, and the A.D.A.M.
 Editorial team.